-- 6.1 Bank Account The Tribe and/or the Authority, as applicable, shall open a separate bank account for the Enterprise and all receipts of each Gaming Activity shall be deposited in the account. - 6.2 Record Keeping Accounting records of the Gaming, Enterprise, and Facility shall be kept on a double entry system of accounting, maintaining detailed supporting and subsidiary records.
-The Tribe shall maintain the following records for not less than three (3) years: - 6.2.1 Revenues, expenses, assets, liabilities and equity for each location at which Class II and Class III Gaming is conducted. - 6.2.2 Daily cash transactions for Gaming, including but not limited to transactions relating to each Gaming table, game drop box and game room bank. - 6.2.3 All markers, IOU's, returned checks, hold checks or other similar credit instruments. - 6.2.4 Individual and statistical game records to reflect statistical drop and statistical win for electronic, computer, or other technologically assisted games.
+- 6.1 Bank Account.
+The Tribe shall open a separate bank account for the Enterprise and all receipts of each Gaming Activity shall be deposited in the account. - Record Keeping.
+Accounting records of the Gaming, Enterprise, and Facility shall be kept on a double entry system of accounting, maintaining detailed supporting and subsidiary records.
+The Tribe shall maintain the following records for not less than three (3) years: - 6.2.1 Revenues, expenses, assets, liabilities and equity for each location at which Class II and Class III Gaming is conducted. - 6.2.2 Daily cash transactions for Gaming, including but not limited to transactions relating to each Gaming table, game drop box and game room bank. - 6.2.3 All markers, IOU's, returned checks, hold checks or other similar credit instruments.

-- 6.2.5 Contracts, correspondence and other transaction documents relating to all Gaming Vendors. - 6.2.6 Records of all customer complaints and Tribal Gaming enforcement activities. - 6.2.7 All gaming related audits prepared by or on behalf of the Tribe or one of its subdivisions.
+- 6.2.4 Individual and statistical game records to reflect statistical drop and statistical win for electronic, computer, or other technologically assisted games. - 6.2.5 Contracts, correspondence and other transaction documents relating to all Gaming Vendors. - 6.2.6 Records of all customer complaints and Tribal Gaming enforcement activities. - 6.2.7 All gaming related audits prepared by or on behalf of the Tribe or one of its subdivisions. - 6.2.8 The Tribal Commission shall retain the following documentation for no less than three (3) years from the date a Primary Management Official or Key Employee is terminated from employment with the Gaming Enterprise: - 6.2.8.1 Application for Licensing; - 6.2.8.2 Investigative Reports; and - 6.2.8.3 Eligibility Determinations

-6.3 Audit Requirements
+6.3 Audit Requirements.

-- 6.3.1 The Enterprise shall provide a copy of an annual independent audit to the Tribal Commission, the Tribal Council, the State Gaming Agency, and the National Indian Gaming Commission. - 6.3.2 Each contract between the Tribe and another Person for supplies, services (other than legal and accounting services) or concessions for a contract amount in excess of \$25,000 annually shall be subject to an independent audit.
-Such audit shall be solely limited to a monthly printout from the accounts payable of the Gaming Operations of the checks rendered.
-A copy of such audit will be provided to the Tribal Gaming Commission, the Tribal Council, the Authority, the State Gaming Agency and the National Indian Gaming Commission.
+- 6.3.1 The Tribe shall cause to be conducted independent audits of gaming operations annually and submit those results of those audits to the Tribal Commission, the Tribal Business Council, the State Gaming Agency, and the National Indian Gaming Commission. - 6.3.2 All gaming-related contracts between the Gaming Enterprise and another Person that result in the purchase of supplies, services (other than legal and accounting services) or concessions for a contract amount in excess of \$25,000 annually shall be specifically included within the scope of the audit conducted under Section 6.3.1 of this Ordinance.

-6.4 Notices to the Public
+6.4 Notices to the Public.